Brown Sugar Syrup Recipe

 FREQUENTLY ASKED QUESTIONS

-Brown sugar syrup is made from natural sugar, so it is not an artificial sweetener.
+It's made from natural sugar, so no, it's not an artificial sweetener.